 So… if you want to make a podcast, try to make it an enjoyable experience that you look forward to.

-Equipment makes a big difference to the sound and it’s definitely worth spending a small amount of money on a mic.
-You can get good equipment on a budget and there are lots of different guides on which microphones to get.
+Your equipment makes a big difference to the sound, and it’s definitely worth spending a small amount of money on a mic.
+You can get good equipment on a budget, and there are lots of different guides on which microphones to get.

-- If you buy a budget microphone read reviews and understand the limitations of the microphone—for example, the ATR 2100 sounds great up close but quickly sounds bad if you drift more than a couple of inches away, which would make it difficult to have a guest in the same room.
+If you buy a budget microphone read reviews and understand the limitations of the microphone—for example, the ATR 2100 sounds great up close.
+Still, it quickly sounds bad if you drift more than a couple of inches away, which would make it difficult to have a guest in the same room.